howtocivilengineer/Topo-Solver/README.md

 ---

-*Built for surveyors and civil engineers who want a fast, free way to build, review and share a ground model — without a seat of desktop software.*
+*Built for surveyors and civil engineers who want a fast, free way to build, review and share a ground model—without requiring Civil 3D or other desktop software.*